Mastering Pallet Jacks: Types, Definition & Benefits for Industrial Use

 Fork/Tine Designs and Adjustability

-Different pallet jacks have forks you can position at different widths.
-This affects which type of pallet you can use them.
+Different pallet jacks have forks you can position at various widths.
+It affects which type of pallet you can use.

 For instance, jacks intended to transport Euro pallets have forks set at 520mm apart.
 And they are often set lower, at 35mm from the ground, like low-profile variants.
 Standard (or American) pallet jacks have forks that are 680mm apart.
 These usually have loading heights set at a minimum of 85mm.